CuriousGeorg1/Raycastin3d/README.md

 The program works as a console program and produces a picture according to the defined 2D map.
 When brought into .NET MAUI framework for an inreractive UI the build fails -> theres still a lot to do.

+## Lessons learned

+Apparently .NET MAUI isn't the way to go, and i should try to substitute it to Avalonia

+## More minor lessons

+C# is actually quite a positive experience